-Okay, a few more notes: This cleanser can be stored in a sealed jar (I use a Mason jar) or a soap dispenser.
+This cleanser can be stored in a sealed jar (I use a Mason jar) or a soap dispenser.
 Either method works, it's completely up to you.
 If you're using a jar, I recommend using a spoon to scoop the cleanser into your hand to avoid introducing bacteria to the cleanser.
 Store the cleanser at room temperature for a couple of months.
 If you're using fresh aloe, store the cleanser in the fridge since the aloe may spoil quickly.
 I use a nourishing oil in this recipe, but you can still make a great cleanser without it (hence the optional clause).

-I follow this cleanser (as well as the Homemade Honey Face Wash) with apple cider vinegar astringent/toner and a moisturizer.
-I use a cleanser or face wash in the evening, and simply rinse my face with water in the morning.
+I follow this cleanser with apple cider vinegar toner and a moisturizer.
+I use a cleanser in the evening, and simply rinse my face with water in the morning.

 More DIYs You May Like: